Marketing lessons from the 2013 Oscars.

 Now that the Oscar dust has settled and the opinion-makers, celebrity gossips and mouth pieces have made their points, we’d like to weigh in with our 2 cents.
 Here are 5 lessons from 5 celebrities as the Oscars:

 First up, Seth MacFarlane – Who knew a simple song about boobs could divide a nation!
 Whether you loved it or hated it, you have to give Seth credit; the kid can sing and dance.
 But let’s be honest, no one, and I mean no one can possibly win with everyone.
-Someone needs to tell those guys in the Academy ivory tower that even though movies are for everyone, their telecast isn’t.
+Someone needs to tell those people in the Academy ivory tower that even though movies are for everyone, their telecast isn’t.
 The same goes for your brand: you have a broad consumption base, but a narrow communication target.
 You must define your core target and win with them.

 William Shatner – Aside from being a titch long, it was clear the Academy had an understanding of its brands’ needs and took the negatives head on.